icerpc/icerpc-docs/pages/docs/slice/language-guide/slice1-or-slice2.md

 ```
 {% /side-by-side %}

-## Using Slice1 types from Slice2
+## Using Slice1 types in a Slice2 file

-It is always an error to reference a type defined in a file using the Slice2 encoding from a file using the Slice1
-encoding.

-On the other hand, you can reference a type defined in a file using the Slice1 encoding from a file using the Slice2
+You can reference a type defined in a file using the Slice1 encoding (Slice1 file) from a file using the Slice2 encoding
-encoding provided this type can be encoded with Slice2.
+(Slice2 file) provided this type can be encoded with Slice2.
 For example:

 ```slice
 encoding = Slice1